FFmpeg Subtitles

 Burning bitmap subtitles into video

-Bitmap-based subtitles (DVD, PGS, DVB) cannot be decoded to text, but they can be burned into the video track using track.video.add.
+Bitmap-based subtitles (DVD, PGS, DVB) cannot be decoded to text, but can be burned into the video track using track.video.add.
 This overlays the subtitle images directly onto the video frames.

 This is useful when: